How to Stop Auto Calculation in Excel

 Stop Auto Calculation

 By default, Excel recalculates every formula in a workbook whenever a cell is changed.
 This can slow down work, especially in complex files with a huge number of formulas.
-To speed up the process, we can stop auto calculation of formulas by changing it to manual.
+To speed up the process, you can stop auto-calculation of formulas by changing it to manual.
 This means that formulas won’t be calculated automatically on every change in a workbook.
 There are two ways to achieve this.
 The first one is, in the Ribbon, go to Formulas > Calculation Options > Manual.

 Another way to switch to the manual calculation is to change Excel settings.

 First, open Excel and select Options at the end of the menu.

 If you are already in an Excel workbook, in the Ribbon, select File > Options.